 While an investigation should cover internally-assigned machines and mobile devices, it is equally important to ensure online services are audited as well.
 Corporate websites, presence on social media accounts such as Facebook, LinkedIn, or Twitter, and activities conducted through online subscription-based services such as Office 365 fall into this realm.
 It is important to review logs for any cloud storage access, email activity, file transfers, unauthorized USB devices connections, or inappropriate data access activity.
 For departures of IT personnel, a timely change of shared passwords is an absolute necessity.
 As challenging as it can be to implement, it is essential to change all the passwords the former IT employee may have had access to through their work.
 Additionally, if the IT department makes use of a password database, it is critical to ensure copies of the database containing sensitive credentials have not been extracted or deleted.
 It may be important to review backup and recovery logs to ensure systems were not restored to removable media.

 BNN recommends that companies exercise a standard departure checklist, and include a trust-but-verify approach to provide assurance that employee terminations adhere to company policies.
 This is particularly true where intellectual property and confidential information are concerned.

 It is important to ensure that your Information Security Policy clearly states that all data created and stored on company assets are property of the company, and that “personal files” on its systems may be viewed and used during investigation.
 The second required element is being capable of investigating any system activity.
 To do so requires the proactive step of enabling audit logging and installation of an email archiving solution.
 The systems in place should allow for email, firewall, file system, and cloud service activity reviews.
 Make sure these systems are in place, and operating effectively, before you need them.
 Losing an employee is tough; losing your data can be a nightmare.

-If you have any questions regarding this article, please contact Peter Fortunato at 800.244.7444.
+If you have any questions regarding this article, please contact your BNN advisor at 800.244.7444.